 All of our Chunga Rounds are handwoven by the Wounaan/Embera tribespeople of the Darien Rainforest in Panama before they are adorned and turned into wall hangings by our team here in our Byron Bay studio.

 Basketry is one of the oldest crafts.
-It is likely that every culture has used plant fibres to make containers and other utilitarian objects.
-The Wounaan and Emberá women of Panamá have taken their traditional basketry skills and refined and developed the craft to produce some of the most unique and finely wrought plant fibre art to be found among modern basket artists.
+It is likely that every culture has used plant fibers to make containers and other utilitarian objects.
+The Wounaan and Emberá women of Panamá have taken their traditional basketry skills and refined and developed the craft to produce some of the most unique and finely wrought plant fiber art to be found among modern basket artists.

-Older geometric or simple figure basket designs, on the other hand, have cultural meaning that is often derived from traditional body painting designs used in puberty or curing ceremonies or designs painted on boats and altars to facilitate communication with the spirits.
+Older geometric or simple figure basket designs, on the other hand, have a cultural meaning that is often derived from traditional body painting designs used in puberty or during ceremonies or designs painted on boats and altars to facilitate communication with the spirits.

 A Wounaan or Emberá basket starts with harvesting the basket materials.
-Decorative baskets are made from two types of plant fibre.
-The Chunga or black palm (astrocaryum slandleyanum) and the Nahuala or "panama hat” plant (carludovica palmata).
+Decorative baskets are made from two types of plant fiber.
+The Chunga or black palm (astrocaryum slandleyanum) and the Nahuala or “Panama hat” plant (carludovica palmata).
 Material harvesting often requires a long and sometimes dangerous trek into the rainforest.

-Once the palm fibre’s have been obtained they must be processed.
-First they are dried and bleached in the sun and split to the appropriate thickness.
-The Chunga fibre used for the sewing material is then coloured with natural plant dyes.
-Fibre processing is time consuming and requires a great deal of skill and knowledge as well as access to a variety of dye plants and space to carry out the procedures.
+Once the palm fibers have been obtained they must be processed.
+First, they are dried and bleached in the sun and split to the appropriate thickness.
+The Chunga fiber used for the sewing material is then colored with natural plant dyes.
+Fiber processing is time-consuming and requires a great deal of skill and knowledge as well as access to a variety of dye plants and space to carry out the procedures.

-Dyeing the Chunga fibres involves complex recipes to obtain the desired colours.
-Black requires boiling fibres with shavings of cocobolo wood, then burying them in mud for several days.
-Yuquilla root (tumeric) provides shades of yellow, mustard and gold.
-The “pucham” (Arrabidaea chica) leaf is a common and useful dye material since it combines with other substances to produce a variety of colours.
-The dried leaves of pucham with ashes produce a rust brown; used alone it gives a soft violet-pink shade.
-The "solimon" plant ( probably a Justicia species) is also used in various combinations to produce colours such as blue, green, purple and grey.
-Teak leaves give rust with slight cooking and a purple brown with more cooking.
-Another common dye material is the fruit of the “jagua” tree (Genipa americana) which is used for traditional body painting and provides a blue-black colour.
+Dyeing the Chunga fibers involves complex recipes to obtain the desired colors.
+Black requires boiling fibers with shavings of cocobolo wood, then burying them in mud for several days.
+Yuquilla root (turmeric) provides shades of yellow, mustard and gold.
+The “pucham” (Arrabidaea chica) leaf is a common and useful dye material since it combines with other substances to produce a variety of colors.
+The dried leaves of pucham with ashes produce a rust-brown; used alone it gives a soft violet-pink shade.
+The “Solomon” plant ( probably a Justicia species) is also used in various combinations to produce colors such as blue, green, purple and grey.
+Teak leaves give rust with slight cooking and a purple-brown with more cooking.
+Another common dye material is the fruit of the “jagua” tree (Genipa Americana) which is used for traditional body painting and provides a blue-black color.
 The bark of “jobo” (Spondias) has been discovered to produce a pleasing tan.

-In Wounaan and Emberá basketry the fibres of the Nahuala plant are used for the foundation while strands of the finer Chunga palm are used as the sewing material.
+In Wounaan and Emberá basketry, the fibers of the Nahuala plant are used for the foundation while strands of the finer Chunga palm are used as the sewing material.

-Since the actual form of the basket is a spiral, achieving a symmetrical shape is quite difficult and the mark of a skilled basket maker.
-The maker must also keep track of the various strands of coloured Chunga fibre as she counts stitches and chooses the appropriate colours at the appropriate times so that her design develops according to the pattern intended.
+Since the actual form of the basket is a spiral, achieving symmetrical shape is quite difficult and the mark of a skilled basket maker.
+The maker must also keep track of the various strands of colored Chunga fiber as she counts stitches and chooses the appropriate colors at the appropriate times so that her design develops according to the pattern intended.